 Sure.
 I think that the biggest thing to look for is a change in any sort of a behavior, whether that's like a positive change or a negative change, any sort of notable change in anyone's behavior, or the way they talk, or the things that they're doing, or their mood seems different.
 Those are always indicators.
 And maybe not necessarily that there's suicidal intention, but that maybe there is some mental health issue that they're struggling with or just something in life that they're struggling with to look out for.
 Typically those are done through looking at talk, mood, and behavior.
 So if people start talking about feeling trapped, or feeling really depressed, or feeling like they they're a burden to other people, or that they don't want to be around anymore.
 Some people will talk about killing themselves and make suicidal comments.
 And I think those are kind of awkward things for people.

 It puts people in a weird position to be like, "How do I respond to that?"
 And a lot of it is just saying, "Hey, are you really contemplating suicide?
 Let's, let's sit down and talk about that.
-What can I do for you?" changes in behavior to look out for would be increased use of drugs and alcohol acting recklessly, making choices that they wouldn't necessarily make,, sleeping too much or sleeping too little giving away their price possessions, calling to say goodbye, even like an uptake in aggression or just a behavior that's kind of off the wall or that's not something that your loved one or somebody that you know, would typically do.
+What can I do for you?" changes in behavior to look out for would be increased use of drugs and alcohol, acting recklessly, making choices that they wouldn't necessarily make, sleeping too much or sleeping too little, giving away their prized possessions, calling to say goodbye, even like an uptake in aggression or just a behavior that's kind of off the wall or that's not something that your loved one or somebody that you know would typically do.
 All of those changes in behavior could be indicators that something bigger is going on.
 And then when we talk about mood, that's people looking like they're depressed, feeling depressed, or even telling you that they're depressed; a loss of interest in activities, people, or relationships.
-If someone were to call me and I, all of a sudden don't want to make my tee time at 3:40 on a Saturday, that's probably an indicator that something isn't, isn't normal for me, it's it would be outside of, of what would be something I would do.
+If someone were to call me and I, all of a sudden don't want to make my tee time at 3:40 on a Saturday, that's probably an indicator that something isn't, isn't normal for me, it would be outside of what would be something I would do.
 Rage, irritability, feeling anxious, and then a sudden change in mood, a sudden change from being happy to being sad.